 Failure to Maintain Status

 Violating F-1 status by not following the guidelines listed above and listed on page 3 of your I-20 could have very serious consequences.
-As of August 9, 2018, F-1 students that stay in the United States once they have done something to violate F-1 status (like dropping below full time without approval or working without authorization to name a few examples!) are accruing unlawful presence.
-Accumulating multiple days of unlawful presence can mean that you will be barred from getting a new visa to come to the US in the future.
-To learn more, see our Unlawful Presence information.
+F-1 students that stay in the United States once they have done something to violate F-1 status (examples: dropping below full time enrollment without approval, working without authorization, or not reporting employment updates on OPT - just to name a few!) are accruing unlawful presence.
+Accumulating multiple days of unlawful presence can mean you will be barred from getting a new visa to come to the US in the future.
+For more information, review the USCIS Unlawful Presence policy.